Cheruiyot-dev/Checkbox-List-with-Move-Functionality/README.md

 #Features

-Two lists: Left and Right
+.Two lists: Left and Right

-Check/uncheck items in the Left list
+.Check/uncheck items in the Left list

-Move checked items from the Left list to the Right list Move checked items from the Right list back to the Left list Responsive design using Tailwind CSS
+.Move checked items from the Left list to the Right list

+.Move checked items from the Right list back to the Left list

+.Responsive design using Tailwind CSS